AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Introduction

-Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel audio jailbreak attack, \attackname, to end-to-end \smodelnames featuring asynchrony and universality.
-It is applicable for both the strong adversary and the weak adversary. \item We design various strategies to conceal malicious intent of jailbreak audios, thus enhancing the attack stealthiness. \item We propose to incorporate the reverberation distortion effect by room impulse response into the generation of jailbreak audios, enabling \attackname to be able to be launched over the air. \item We conduct extensive experiments to evaluate \attackname, using thus far the largest numbers of \smodelnames. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel audio jailbreak attack against end-to-end \smodelnames, \attackname, featuring both asynchrony and universality, and moreover applicable to attack scenarios of both strong and weak adversaries. \item We design various strategies to conceal malicious intent of jailbreak audios, thus enhancing attack stealthiness. \item We propose to incorporate random and diverse room impulse responses into jailbreak audio generation, enabling \attackname to be launched over the air. \item We conduct extensive experiments to evaluate \attackname, using thus far the largest numbers of \smodelnames. \item \chengk{We are the first to show that OpenAI's GPT-4o-Audio is vulnerable and Meta's Llama-Guard-3 safeguard is ineffective in the weak adversary attack scenario, calling for more safeguard efforts.} \end{itemize}

-{\bf Ethical considerations.} For ethical concerns, we only conduct experiments on open-source models in a local machine, caused no real-world harms.
-Our human study was approved by the Institutional Review Board (IRB) of our institutes.